 - Place the pork hocks in a large pot with a lid.
 Cover with some water and then bring to a boil for about 5 minutes.
 Remove from the heat and carefully pour off the liquid and rinse the hocks with cold running water.
 This step is to get rid of the scum and impurities.
 Rinse the pot with water to make sure it's clean

 - Place the pork hocks back into the pot.
+Add the beans.
 Cover with some water, about 2-inch above the pork hocks.
 Bring to a boil.
 Add ginger and lower the heat to simmer, cover, and gently for the next 4 hours (or until the hocks are really tender, almost falling off the bones)

 - 30 minutes before end of cooking time, add the carrots and cook until the carrots are tender but not mushy.
-Stir in the canned beans and cook for another 5 minutes.
 Season with sugar and salt to your taste

 - Garnish with green onions and cilantro leaves when ready to serve

 Slow cooker option:

-- Place the hocks in the slow cooker, add water until about 2-inch above the hocks, put the ginger in and cook on slow for 6 hours.
-Add the beans and carrots one hour before the end of cooking time.
-If you are using dried bean, add the soaked beans and hocks at the same time
+- Place the hocks and dried beans in the slow cooker, add water until about 2-inch above the hocks, put the ginger in and cook on slow for 8 hours or high for 4 hours.
+Add carrots one hour before the end of cooking time.